|

 When the reflector is imaged by time migration in the dip-angle domain

-(Sava and Fomel, 2003) using velocity , point in
+(Sava and Fomel, 2003) using velocity

-the data domain migrates to in the image domain
+the data domain migrates to

 according to

-where is the migration dip angle.
-Eliminating from
+is the migration dip angle.
+Eliminating

 equations A-3 and A-4, we arrive at the equation